mome-borogove/40K-crit-damage/README.md

 The first plot the average critical damage you can expect with a given amount of critical strength on your gear.
 The second plot shows how much a single additional point of critical strength is assuming you already have a given amount.

+Note: As of v2.3.0, the critical damage per point of critical strength plot is a bit wonky.
+This isn't a bug, it's a result of inconsistently-sized intervals in the critical strength table.
+The good news is that you can basically ignore the hiccup in the middle: there's essentially no scenario in which it makes sense to change your gear for that little window.

 ![Equivalent critical damage](Equivalent_crit_damage.png)

 ![Critical damage per strength point](Critical_damage_per_strength.png)